A 5-ingredient, 10-minute honey garlic shrimp recipe with an addictively delicious sauce – a perfect quick and easy weeknight dinner recipe!

 One of the all-time most popular recipes here on Family Food on the Table is my 15-minute honey garlic chicken.

-I’ve shared slow cooker honey garlic chicken, a honey garlic chicken stir fry and honey garlic chicken rice bowls.
+So I went all in.
+I’ve shared slow cooker honey garlic chicken, a honey garlic chicken stir fry and honey garlic pork chops.

-Today though, we’re going a slightly different route.
-We’re making honey garlic shrimp and oh man, they are SO tasty!
+Today, we’re making honey garlic shrimp and oh man, they are SO tasty!

 I mean, I adore me some shrimp.
 But when you add this swoon-worthy sauce, they really get taken up a notch.